On a predator-prey system with random switching that never converges to its equilibrium: A result on linear switched systems

 Following \cite{B88}, we will say that the semigroup $(P_t)_{t\geq 0}$ is \textit{Feller} if for any bounded continuous map $f : GL_2(\RR) \times \mathcal{E} \to \RR$, and for all $t \geq 0$, the function $P_t f$ is continuous.

-\begin{definition} We say that a multiplicative system $(M,\sigma,\pi)$ satisfies hypothesis \textbf{H} if the following conditions hold \bdes \iti The space $\mathcal{E}$ is a complete metric space. \itii The semigroup $(P_t)_{t \geq 0}$ is Feller. \itiii The support of $\pi$ is $\mathcal{E}$.
+\begin{definition} We say that a multiplicative system $(B,\sigma,\pi)$ satisfies hypothesis \textbf{H} if the following conditions hold \begin{itemize} \item [i)] The space $\mathcal{E}$ is a complete metric space. \item [ii)] The semigroup $(P_t)_{t \geq 0}$ is Feller. \item [iii)] The support of $\pi$ is $\mathcal{E}$.
 If $h$ is a bounded measurable function which is a fixed point for the first order resolvent of $\sigma$, i.e.